pwsiegel/pwsiegel.github.io/_posts/ds/2017-08-26-basic-bayes.md

 It is important enough, in fact, to merit the introduction of a bunch of jargon:

 - $\P(A)$ is called the _prior_: in the coin flip example, $A$ would represent a collection of possible models for the coin's behavior, and $\P(A)$ would represent our initial assumption about what models are reasonable before we look at coin flip data.
-For instance, if the coin isn't too damaged then we might build into our prior the assumption that a model in which tails never comes up is extremely unlikely.
+For instance, if the coin isn't too damaged then we might choose the prior probabilities to be very small for events in which heads is much more likely than tails (or vice-versa).

 - $\P(A \vert B)$ is called the _posterior_: in the coin flip example, this would represent the probability that one of the models in $A$ is correct after we have accounted for coin flip data (represented by $B$).